MicrosoftDocs/edge-developer/microsoft-edge/accessibility/design.md

 <!-- ====================================================================== -->
 ## Screen readers

 Users who are blind or who have low vision rely on screen readers to interpret and interact with the UI of your app.
 Interpreting involves reading the UI element names, roles, and values.
-Interacting with the UI involves moving the focus from one element to another and invoking functionality such as clicking an element.
+Interacting with the UI involves moving the focus from one element to another and invoking functionality such as clicking a UI element.

 <!-- ====================================================================== -->